 - For team coaching or workshops the format could be a number of 2 hour up to full days sessions, depending on the requirement and your availability.

 Coaching is based on trust, and all coaches follow a strict code of ethics.
 The Association for Coaching and the EMCC have defined a set of ethical principles that all their members must adhere to.
 This sets the principles on confidentiality, conflict of interest and duty of care that I use as a basis for my coaching practice.
 A copy is available below.

 I am an experienced senior executive who uses coaching to make a real difference to people at all stages of their careers – but especially at times of change when old realities may no longer apply.

 Following a 30-year career as an international telecoms & technology executive, and then as the founder of a small consulting business, I provide coaching and mentoring to C-level executives and small business owners.
 I have managed sales, operational, product and R&D teams across EMEA, the US and India in a variety of line management and cost transformational roles.
 My advisory clients have included US multinationals, Indian public corporations and PE funded UK business.
 I have been on the board of an Israeli JV and a German SAAS company and have worked extensively with Indian companies, giving me a good insight into different corporate cultures.

 I qualified as a coach on the executive coaching programme with Henley Business School, and am now working on my MSc dissertation, looking at how a sense of purpose can aid resilience.
-I am an active member of the Association for Coaching and am accredited to deliver PROPHET – an assessment and development tool for senior managers.
+I am a full member of the Association for Coaching and the ICF and am accredited to deliver PROPHET – an assessment and development tool for senior managers.

 My coaching clients have included business owners, C-level executives for a variety of businesses and Non-Exec Directors.
 I have worked across sectors, with clients in Financial Services, Media, Charities, Engineering services, Telecoms and Sport.